ranoble/hadoop-datafilter/README.md

 	-	./hadoop/bin/hadoop dfs -put <local> <hdfs>

-On occasion, you may want to set a file as part of the distributed cache, in this case, you would put the file on the
+On occasion, you may want to set a file as part of the distributed cache, in this case, you would put the file on the HDFS FileSystem and configure it as part of the cache.